 Health Testing and Requirements

-Part of our love of the Australian Labradoodle is linked to the fact that these dogs are well known for being a particularly healthy breed.
+Part of my love of the Australian Labradoodle is linked to the fact that these dogs are well known for being a particularly healthy breed.
 This is in part due to the fact that they have not been bred with the desire to exaggerate specific traits for the show-ring, and breeders consistently work to keep the COI (coefficient of inbreeding) percentages between pairings as low as possible.
 It is also due to the extensive health testing that all reputable breeders adhere to.